MrDr4G0N3002/Onshape-Things/README.md

-# Splash-One-Onshape-Things-
+# Onshape-Things-
-All of my Onshape work for SplashOne is in this repository.
+All of my Onshape work is in this repository.